MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v1.1.4/New-AzureRmApiManagement.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApiManagement** cmdlet creates an API Management deployment in azure_2 API Management.
+The **New-AzureRmApiManagement** cmdlet creates an API Management deployment in Azure API Management.

 ## EXAMPLES